 Exclusive Newsletter Fundraising Portfolio Example

-Harvest Hands has an exclusive newsletter for its monthly givers with exclusive discounts at its coffee shop.
+Harvest Hands has a newsletter for its monthly givers with exclusive discounts at its coffee shop.
 Exclusive newsletter content can make your donors feel more connected to your cause and drive more revenue if you have an associated products or services.

 Some fundraising offerings will work best for new donors, but others will work to upgrade an existing donor.
 Once you have a portfolio of offerings, you can spot which will work best as you make your appeals, prioritizing those with higher returns.